 As your business grows, it will become increasingly apparent just how hard it is to be truly productive in our businesses when we have so many “little” things to do that we can’t seem to find time for the big things that really impact growth.

-Well, thing we need to get good at, the thing that will help us with real productivity is to create both systems and processes in order to not feel overwhelmed and to make sure that important things are not falling through the cracks.
+Well, one thing we need to get good at, the thing that will help us with real productivity is to create both systems and processes in order to not feel overwhelmed and to make sure that important things are not falling through the cracks.

 We’ve all been there– great intentions and exciting ideas that never quite come together because we’re bogged down with all the other crap that needs our attention as the owners of our businesses.